Treatment with hyperbaric oxygen in a Crohn's disease patient | Canada Hyperbarics Skip to main content

 What Researchers Did

-Doctors in Chile reported the case of a Crohn's disease patient with an ischemic ulcer at a surgical reconnection site in the intestine who received HBOT after standard biological therapies failed to achieve remission.
+Doctors in Chile reported the case of a Crohn's disease patient with an ischaemic ulcer at a surgical reconnection site in the intestine who received HBOT after standard biological therapies failed to achieve remission.

 What They Found

 The patient showed clinical and endoscopic improvement after receiving HBOT as an add-on treatment.
-The ischemic ulcer at the ileo-rectal anastomosis responded to the therapy, and the patient's condition improved where other treatments had not succeeded.
+The ischaemic ulcer at the ileo-rectal anastomosis responded to the therapy, and the patient's condition improved where other treatments had not succeeded.

 Canadian Relevance